 Let’s connect the dots….
 The same person who is making a living from people trying to sell their home by themselves is NETTING MORE MONEY when using a Realtor®.

-89% of For Sale By Owner’s will eventually list with a Realtor®
+89% of For Sale By Owners will eventually list with a Realtor®

 The reason a high percentage of FSBO’s eventually list with a Realtor® is the same reason why a high percentage of Realtors® don’t last long in the business.
 It’s not as easy as it looks.

 If so, there’s a number of other reasons for you to consider letting a professional Realtor® handle the sale of your home.
-The 3-4% you’re potentially saving by not hiring a listing agent could be lost when it comes time to negotiate with a buyers agent… or worse, an investor who’s deal hunting.
+The 3-4% you’re potentially saving by not hiring a listing agent could be lost when it comes time to negotiate with a buyer's agent… or worse, an investor who’s deal hunting.

-Over 88% of Buyers are using a Realtor®.
+Over 88% of Buyers are using a Realtor

 9 out of every 10 ready, willing and able buyers, are working with a Realtor.
-In this case, you’re going to have to pay a buyers agent’s commission or you're missing out on a large pool of buyers..
+In this case, you’re going to have to pay a buyer's agent’s commission or you're missing out on a large pool of buyers.

-That commission you’re going to pay, is to someone who is going to use their experience to negotiate AGAINST you.
+That commission you’re going to pay is to someone who is going to use their experience to negotiate AGAINST you.
 They will use their experience to negotiate another 3-5% off your list price.
 If you don’t give in to their negotiations the Realtor® may take their clients elsewhere.
-When working with a listing agent, they are a professional in negotiations and will work to defend your sales price and preferred terms.
+When working with a listing agent, they are professional in negotiations and will work to defend your sales price and preferred terms.

 So are you really saving on the commission?

-Almost every day I talk with For Sale By Owner’s and the one’s I speak with are often frustrated because their home was ‘under contract.’
+Almost every day I talk with For Sale By Owner’s and the ones I speak with are often frustrated because their home was ‘under contract.’
 When you sell For Sale By Owner and your home is ‘under contract’ what does that really mean?
-Often times an investor may wait til the last day before he tells you EVERYTHING he found wrong with your home and why the initial offer is no longer good.
+Often times an investor may wait till the last day before he tells you EVERYTHING he found wrong with your home and why the initial offer is no longer good.
 They now want an additional $25,000 off their initial offer because of the ‘problems.’
 You politely say ‘NO WAY’ and you’re left feeling frustrated.
 You also have no idea that the ‘under contract’ was never ‘in contract’ it was actually an experienced investor looking for a deal.

 Have you heard of the companies that buy houses fast, for cash, no matter the condition?
 They tend to PREY on For Sale By Owner’s and can’t wait to get to the closing table because that’s when your home is either for sale or it isn’t… it was never actually ‘under contract.’

-Let’s say it wasn’t an investor shopping for a deal, and there are a long list of problems… who has all the resources and experience to handle problems like these in such a short period of time?
+Let’s say it wasn’t an investor shopping for a deal, and there is a long list of problems… who has all the resources and experience to handle problems like these in such a short period of time?
 A Realtor® will facilitate quick identification of issues and their resolution to 'save' the deal.

 Other Dangers when you sell For Sale By Owner: